mapehe/ohut/README.md

 ```

 The value `destinationKey` is used by the relay server to emit the message to the correct sockets.
-The value `header` is asymmetrically encrypted using the 3072 bit `destinationKey` and contains
+The value `header` is asymmetrically encrypted using 3072 bit RSA public key `destinationKey`.
+The
-a 256 bit random symmetric key and a 128 bit random initalization vector, both newly generated for
-each patch.
-The symmetric key and the initalization vector contained in the header are used to
+plaintext `header` contains the symmetric key and the initalization vector which are used in encrypting
-symmetrically encrypt and decrypt the field `data` that carries the actual patch.
+the actual patch data `data` with 256 bit AES.

-The authenticity of the field `senderKey` is proved by validating `signature` that is a signature
-created from the plaintext version of `data` using the private key corresponding to `senderKey`.
-When
+The field `signature` contains a RSA-SHA512 signature of the plaintext `data` created using the private key
-the authenticity of `senderKey` has been established, it is compared against the trusted keys
+corresponding to `senderKey`.
+When the authenticity of `senderKey` is hence established, it is compared against
-added by the user.
+the keys the user has added in their trusted keys.

+The keys are also used as an authentication mechanism on the relay-server.
+Upon connecting to the
-Upon connecting to the standard implementation of the `ohut` relay server, the client presents its
+[standard implementation](https://github.com/three-consulting/ohut-server) of the `ohut` relay server, the
-public key and the server responds with 1024 bits of random data encrypted with that key.
-The client
+client presents their public key and the server responds with random data encrypted with that key.
+The
-then proves that it controls the corresponding private key by decrypting the message.
-The client will
-then only receive messages with `destinationKey` matching with their public key.
+client must then successfully decrypt the data in order to start receiving patches whose `destinationKey`
+equals their public key or send patches whose `senderKey` equals their public key.